Larry Elkins

-Lawrence Clayton "Larry" Elkins (born July 28, 1943) is a former American football player.
-He was a two-time All-American flanker at Baylor and later for the AFL's Houston Oilers.
+Lawrence Clayton Elkins (born July 28, 1943) is an American former professional football player who was a wide receiver for the Houston Oilers of the American Football League (AFL).
+He was a two-time All-American playing college football as a flanker for the Baylor Bears before playing professionally for the Oilers.

 Early life

 Elkins is the youngest of ten children.
 One of his mother's ex-husbands was Marshall Ratliff, best known as one of three perpetrators of the infamous Santa Claus Bank Robbery.

 College career

 Elkins was an all-around athletic star at Brownwood High School and turned down a $25,000 baseball offer to enroll at Baylor University.
 He had received an offer from the Texas Longhorns, then coached by legend Darrell Royal, but chose Baylor on the recommendation of his high school coach Gordon Wood, who felt that the Bears' pro-style offense suited Elkins better.
 One of the best receivers in Baylor history, Elkins set an NCAA record with his seventy catches in 1963.
 Elkins also played safety for the defense and returned kicks.
 In 1962, he had a ninety-two-yard punt return against TCU.
 For his career, he caught 144 passes for 2,094 yards with a school-record nineteen touchdowns.
 He still shares Baylor's single-game record for receptions with twelve, which he caught against Texas in 1963.
 He ranks number three in all-time career receptions and career receiving yards.

 Elkins was a consensus All-American his last two years (1963, 1964) — Baylor's first-ever two-time consensus pick.
 He played in the 1965 East-West Shrine Game, Coaches All-America Game, and Hula Bowl.
 He was MVP of the Hula Bowl.
 He appeared on the Tonight Show Dec.
 3, 1964 as part of the Look Magazine All-American Football Team with his contemporaries Fred Biletnikoff, Craig Morton and Gale Sayers.
 He was chosen by Johnny Carson because of his deep Texas accent to simulate a television commercial.

 Elkins was inducted into the Baylor Athletic Hall of Fame in 1976 and into the College Football Hall of Fame in 1994.